TheochemUI/eOn/docs/source/user_guide/minimization.md

 With `write_movies = true` (in `[Debug]`), `minimization.con` is written as a concatenated structure movie (one frame per iteration).
-Each frame stores structured JSON metadata on line 2 via `readcon-core`, including `energy`, `frame_index`, `step_size`, and `convergence`.
+Each frame stores structured JSON metadata in the second CON header line via `readcon-core`, including `energy`, `frame_index`, `step_size`, and `convergence`.

 Set `write_deprecated_outs = true` in `[Debug]` to also emit the legacy